alexggmark/theconversiondev/src/content/posts/case-studies/hydropeptide/index.md

 ---
-title: 'Hydropeptide'
+title: 'HydroPeptide'
 pubDate: '2025-07-10'
 tags: ['case-study']
 result: '+32.4% RPV'
 ---

-I led a complete rebuild and ongoing optimisation program for [Hydropeptide UK](https://hydropeptide.co.uk/), transitioning from an unmaintainable legacy Shopify theme to a modern, test-ready platform.
+I led a complete rebuild and ongoing optimisation program for [HydroPeptide UK](https://hydropeptide.co.uk/), transitioning from an unmaintainable legacy Shopify theme to a modern, test-ready platform.

 Through strategic site architecture and continuous experimentation, we achieved <mark>11.1% increase in AOV</mark> and <mark>32.4% increase in RPV</mark> over 4 months.